appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 Fortunately to the faithful of the church of St. Ignucius, this is not going to change what environment I will daily drive.
 I shall not switch away from Emacs, that's kinda the point.
-But in this document I shall attempt to ilucidate why I chose to use it, why it's a somewhat unhappy marriage, and what I'd like to change to the extent of my ability.
+But in this document I shall attempt to elucidate why I chose to use it, why it's a somewhat unhappy marriage, and what I'd like to change to the extent of my ability.

 So without further ado.